smcclab/smc-course/_resources/01-faq.md

 - [COMP2710](https://programsandcourses.anu.edu.au/2021/course/COMP2710)
 - [COMP6470](https://programsandcourses.anu.edu.au/2021/course/COMP6470)

-and we also run the course for Music Project students:
+We also are able to accommodate Music Project (MUSI2205) students who have obtained agreement from the convenor of MUSI2205 to participate in laptop ensemble as their project.

 - [MUSI2205](https://programsandcourses.anu.edu.au/2021/course/MUSI2205).

 ### What's the deal with the dual course codes (COMP2710, COMP6470, and MUSI2205)?